How to Feedback: Getting it is a Gift

 Turns out some of the same things that make you a good feedback giver also make you a good feedback getter.

-In this week’s conversation Annalise and I go deep on how to receive feedback so you can be a badass at work (and in life).
+In this week’s conversation Annalise and I go deep on how to receive feedback so you can be great at work (and life).

-Watch here grasshoppers.
-It’s the grand finale of our 4 part series on How to Feedback—Getting it Is a Gift
+Watch here 👇🏻 .
+It’s the last of our 4 part series on How to Feedback—Getting it Is a Gift

-This one is a little longer (30 + minutes) but it’s worth every second 🙂.
+This one is a little longer (28 + minutes) but it’s worth it 🙂.

 Key takeaways

-Getting feedback can feel like a threat to our core identities of competency and security, and in some ways, the higher you go, the greater the sense of threat
+Getting feedback can feel like a threat to our core identities of competency and security, and in some ways, the higher up you are, the greater the sense of threat

-Asking yourself HOW is this feedback true (not whether or not it’s true) is a gamechanger
+Asking yourself HOW—not IF— this feedback is true is a gamechanger

-Feeling a little sting or surprised by feedback?
-Ask for time to process it before you respond or get into action mode on “fixing” it
+Feeling a little stung or surprised by feedback?
+Ask for time to process it before you respond or try to fix it

 Blaming the messenger is a waste of your time and energy